Darab Kola

-Darab Kola (دارابكلا) (Note: Also romanized as Dārāb Kalā and Dārāb Kolā; also known as Dārab Qal‘eh) is a village in, and the capital of, Kuhdasht-e Gharbi Rural District of the Central District of Miandorud County, Mazandaran province, Iran.
+Darab Kola (دارابكلا) (Note: Also romanized as Dārāb Kalā and Dārāb Kolā; also known as Dārab Qal‘eh) is a village in, and the capital of, Kuhdasht-e Gharbi Rural District in the Central District of Miandorud County, Mazandaran province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 4,661 in 1,170 households, when it was in Kuhdasht Rural District (Note: Renamed Kuhdasht-e Sharqi Rural District) of the former Miandorud District of Sari County.
+At the time of the 2006 National Census, the village's population was 4,661 in 1,170 households, when it was in Kuhdasht Rural District (Note: Renamed Kuhdasht-e Sharqi Rural District) of the former Miandorud District in Sari County.
 The following census in 2011 counted 5,139 people in 1,461 households, by which time the district had been separated from the county in the establishment of Miandorud County.
 The rural district was transferred to the new Central District and renamed Kuhdasht-e Sharqi Rural District.
-Darab Kola was transferred to Kuhdasht-e Gharbi Rural District created in the district.
-The 2016 census measured the population of the village as 5,262 people in 1,678 households.
-It was the most populous village in its rural district.
+Darab Kola was transferred to Kuhdasht-e Gharbi Rural District created in the same district.
+The 2016 census measured the population of the village as 5,262 people in 1,678 households, the most populous in its rural district.